hsf-training/analysis-essentials/git/08-collab.md

 them.
 Then by running ```git diff master origin/master``` the Collaborator will see the changes output in the terminal.

-On GitHub, the Collaborator can go to their own fork of the repository and look right above the light blue latest commit bar for a gray bar saying "This branch is 1 commit behind Our-Respository:master."
+On GitLab, the Collaborator can go to their own fork of the repository and look right above the light blue latest commit bar for a gray bar saying "This branch is 1 commit behind Our-Respository:master."
 On the far right of that gray bar is a Compare icon and link.
 On the Compare page the